SSAakaash/Python-Learning/README.md

 ## number_guessing_game.py
 A game I created using my limited knowledge in python.
 Hope you enjoy it.
+Note: It is recommended to run it in command prompt or terminal, not IDLE.

 ### Installation
 1. Download the code as a zip file.
-2. Unzip it and run number_guessing_game.py by going into the directory and typing `python3 number_guessing_game.py`.
+2. Unzip it and run number_guessing_game.py by going into the directory (`cd Python-Learning`) and typing `python3 number_guessing_game.py`.

 OR